inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 `Django` - not suitable for this kind of project: too heavy and complex.

 `FastAPI` has a good community, docs, performance, but I have chose **aiohttp** because it is lighter and stable.

+### Docker

+For containerizing app I copied requirements file and established environment with all dependencies, then I have copied source files and executed my application
+- to build project from you should run following inside app_python directory:

+        docker build ./

+- to pull project run:

+        docker pull dashvayet/lab2_app_python:latest

+- to run project:

+      docker run -ti -p <port to open from host machine>:5000 dashvayet/lab2_app_python:latest